Physical Office Has Moved

 Mistake #2: Failing To Follow A Texas Court Order

 Failing to follow a court order has a significant impact on your credibility and trustworthiness with the court.
+It also puts you at risk of being held in contempt, resulting in fines and even possible jail time!
 You must follow court orders because failing to do so may cause the court to doubt your willingness to follow future orders.
+Again, if you believe current court orders present a safety concern or place your child at risk, the appropriate remedy is to ask the court to modify the court order, not to violate the order as written.

 Mistake #3: Failing To Keep Detailed Documentation In A Texas Child Custody Battle

 It is not about winning a custody case but about achieving the result that is best for your child.
-Having documentation about school performance, counseling records and extracurricular activities will show the court that you are the parent most capable of acting in your child’s best interest.
+Having documentation about school performance, counseling records and extracurricular activities will show the court that you are a parent who is capable of acting in your child’s best interest and putting their needs first..

 It may also be necessary for the police to document missed exchange periods in an “information report.”
 This practice allows an unbiased third party to substantiate your position and prevents the possibility of a he said/she said dialogue from surfacing in litigation.